Fort Lauderdale, Venice Of America

 The northern part of Port Everglades is named Northport, and is the site of terminals 2 and 4.
 The central part of Port Everglades is named Midport, and is the site of cruise ship terminals 18, 19, 21, 25, 26 and 29.

-Northport's 2 major terminals have the usual services like check-in desks, disabled access, seating areas, full A/C, vending machines and luggage handling.
+Northport's two terminals have the usual services like check-in desks, disabled access, seating areas, full A/C, vending machines and luggage handling.
 Terminal 2 and 4 share the car parking facility at the multi-storey Northport garage.
 Terminal 2 is utilized by by Princess Cruises, terminal 4 by MSC.

 Cruises From Fort Lauderdale

-Cruises available are the Eastern Caribbean (St Thomas, Tortola, San Juan and St Maarten), the Western Caribbean (Grand Cayman, Cozumel, Roatan and Belize), the Bahamas (Freeport and Nassau), or the Southern Caribbean (Curacao, Bonaire, St Johns and Aruba).
-Other cruises from Fort Lauderdale on offer include extended trips, examples would be a voyage through the Panama canal to the west coast of the USA, a cruise up the Amazon and an extended itinerary following the coast of South America.
+Cruises available out of Fort Lauderdale include the Bahamas (Freeport and Nassau), the Eastern Caribbean (St Thomas, Tortola, San Juan and St Maarten), the Western Caribbean (Grand Cayman, Cozumel, Roatan and Belize), and the Southern Caribbean (Barbados, Curacao, Bonaire and Aruba).
+Other cruises from Fort Lauderdale on offer include extended trips, examples would be a voyage through the Panama Canal to the west coast of the USA, a cruise up the Amazon or an extended itinerary following the coast of South America.

 Things To Do Near Fort Lauderdale Cruise Port